TheresaLui/SelfHelpContent_v2/articles/problemscopingques.search/problemscopingques-create-service.md

             "id": "create_error_message",
             "order": 1,
             "controlType": "multilinetextbox",
-            "displayLabel": "What is the error you received?", "required": false,
+            "displayLabel": "Describe the issue you experienced",
-            "useAsAdditionalDetails": true
+            "useAsAdditionalDetails": true,
+            "required": false,
+	    "watermarkText":"Please provide the full error text when possible."
         },
         {
+            "id": "problem_start_time",
+            "order": 2,
+            "controlType": "datetimepicker",
+            "displayLabel": "When did you last receive an?", "required": true
+        },
+        {
             "id": "create_interface",
-            "order": 2,
+            "order": 3,
             "controlType": "dropdown",
             "displayLabel": "What client did you use to create the service?", "watermarkText": "Choose an option",